wso2/choreo-samples/hotel-reservation-app/README.md

 The repository is structured into distinct sections:

 - **Frontend**: React web frontend with auth handled through Choreo itself.
-- **Backend** - backend microservice that handles the application logic
+- **Backend**: Backend microservice that handles the application logic

 ### Getting Started